AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 UTF-16 is a smarter version of UCS-2, where it uses 16 bits to encode some characters and starts using two 16-bit code units only once it runs out of space.
 Those two 16-bit code units are referred to as <dfn>surrogate pairs</dfn> in UTF-16.

 Unlike UTF-8 and UTF-16, UTF-32 is a <dfn>fixed-width encoding scheme</dfn> that always uses a single 32-bit code unit to encode everything, even ASCII.
-[It's basically UCS-4 with extra semantics](https://stackoverflow.com/questions/30186631/what-is-the-difference-between-utf-32-and-ucs-4).
+[UTF-32 is just UCS-4](https://stackoverflow.com/questions/30186631/what-is-the-difference-between-utf-32-and-ucs-4), with some minor semantic differences defined in Unicode.
 The only advantage of UTF-32 over UTF-8 and UTF-16 is that you don't have to worry about encoding and decoding characters since you just take your Unicode code point and translate it into a 32-bit binary string.
 If it doesn't need 32 bits, just pad the start with zeros.
 But it's also very wasteful from a memory standpoint.

 We're going to focus on UTF-8 in the rest of this article, but note that UTF-16 and UTF-32 are still used.
 For example, while the majority of operating systems and programming languages use UTF-8, Windows uses UTF-16, as do some programming languages like Java and JavaScript.
 UTF-16's main advantage is that it needs less storage space than UTF-8 for certain higher-order Unicode characters, like those in Asian languages: Whereas UTF-8 would potentially need three bytes (24 bits) to encode those characters, UTF-16 can get away with using only 16 bits.